Professional wrestling match types: Object on a Pole match

 Multiple variations of the "Pole match" exist.
 In some cases the match is closer to the ladder match, in that reaching the object does end the match.
 In others there will be objects above all of the turnbuckles.
 Further still, there can be a mixture of the two, with an object placed at (though not above) each turnbuckle, one to end the match, the rest to be used as weapons.
 Total Nonstop Action Wrestling used a "Pole match" as a setup to another match, placing objects at four of their six turnbuckles with the promise that the first wrestler to reach each object would be allowed to use them weeks later at an already scheduled cage match.
 In a Feast or Fired match each case contains a contract to fight for a TNA World Heavyweight Championship, TNA Tag Team Championship or TNA X-Division Championship, with the final case contains a pink slip, mean the holder of that case would be fired immediately, but if the person holding the X-Division title shot briefcase went on to win that title, it cannot be cashed in right away for the World Heavyweight Championship (Option C).
-The Coal Miner's Glove match is a variation of the typical "Object on a Pole Match" in which the object in question is a coal miner's glove, which can be used on one's opponent upon retrieval.
+The Coal Miner's Glove match is a variation of the typical "Object on a Pole match" in which the object in question is a coal miner's glove, which can be used on one's opponent upon retrieval.

 Biker Chain match

-A Biker Chain match is a match where a chain is attached to a pole and is the only legal weapon, but the object of this match is to pin your opponent.
+A Biker Chain match is a hardcore match where a chain is attached to a pole and is the only legal weapon, but the objective of this match is to pin your opponent.
 Brock Lesnar and The Undertaker did a Biker Chain match at WWE's No Mercy 2003.

 Pillow Fight

-A pillow fight is a match held for which pillows and a bed are placed in the ring.
+A pillow fight is a weapons match with only pillows and a bed are placed in the ring.
 The pillows may be used as weapons, but other than that, standard wrestling rules apply.
 Notably, Torrie Wilson once picked up the bed with Candice Michelle on it and threw it.
 Another variation, the Lingerie Pillow Fight, requires the participants to wear lingerie.
 Another variation, the Pajama Pillow Fight, requires the participants to wear pajamas.